-- Check the fee structure: The first tip will be to check the fee structure of the company.
+The first tip will be to check the fee structure of the company.
 Under the new settlement laws, the companies are required to charge fees in proportion to the settled debt amount.
 So, if you find that the settlement company is not following this rule, then it will be wise to not do business with them.

-- Check the certifications: Check whether the debt negotiators of the settlement company are certified by IAPDA.
+.
 The debt negotiators can get IAPDA certifications only when they have sufficient knowledge on the settlement laws.

-- Check the performance of the company: Make sure you work with a settlement company that has good success rate.
+Make sure you work with a settlement company that has good success rate.
 Visit the official website of the company to gather information about the company.
 Go through the "testimonials" section (if they have any) and know whether the clients are happy with their services.

-- Find out if they offer service guarantee: Find out whether the settlement company offers any service guarantee to their clients.
+Find out whether the settlement company offers any service guarantee to their clients.
 If yes, then check the type of assistance they will provide you if the settlement does not work out to relieve your debt burden.
 Check whether the company will refund your fee if they fail to settle your payday loan debts.

-- Consult your family: You can always go to your family members and ask their opinion about the settlement company you're considering to work with.
+You can always go to your family members and ask their opinion about the settlement company you're considering to work with.
 You can also ask them to recommend you a good settlement company in your state.

 Apart from the above mentioned points, you should check whether the company follows the new settlement laws enacted by Federal Trade Commission.
 For instance, under the new laws, the settlement company can't charge fee prior to settling at least one account of the consumer.
 They can't also make false claims about their services.
-You should work with the settlement company that follows all the rules and regulations.^Top
+You should work with the settlement company that follows all the rules and regulations.

 3 Signs to help you detect payday loan debt settlement scam